blka/gitlab-ci-rsync/README.md

-# GitLab CI runner that pushes to git
+# GitLab CI runner that rsyncs to remote server

 This GitLab CI runner image allows to sync a GitLab project to a remote location (running ssh server) via rsync (useful for Doxygen, etc.)